Riparian Trees and Backyard Buffers

 The Conservancy’s watershed conservation staff provides technical expertise in identifying and treating all forms of non-point source pollution, such as excess nutrients and fertilizers from agricultural operations and sediment from eroding streambanks.
 This type of pollution is the leading cause of water quality issues impacting our region’s waterways.

 Our trained watershed staff provides technical assistance for water quality and riparian area monitoring, macroinvertebrate sampling, habitat evaluations and monitoring protocol development, among other areas of specialty.
 Our staff is also available to serve on project steering and technical committees, and advisory boards at the local, state or federal level.

 Having a vegetated riparian buffer on any size stream, whether it is one that a person can step across or several feet wide, is essential for good water quality and the health of wildlife.
 The watershed conservation program offers site inspections to landowners of large tracts or small yards that want to make improvements to their stream riparian areas through the planting of trees and shrubs.

 The Conservation Reserve Enhancement Program (CREP) provides eligible area farmers with financial and technical assistance to help them address conservation issues through the voluntary establishment of wetlands, hardwood trees and riparian buffer practices.
-Interested landowners can contact their local Farm Service Agency for enrollment.
+Interested landowners can contact their local Farm Service Agency for enrollment information and details.